 Recruitment: Prospective employees are protected against discrimination in accessing employment.
-The nine protected characteristics are gender, age, race, religion, civil status, family status, sexual orientation, disability and membership of the Travelling Community.
+The nine protected characteristics are gender, age, race, religion, civil status, family status, sexual orientation, disability and membership of the Traveller Community.
 Employers need to be cautious when advertising vacancies and conducting interviews.
 Interview questions should be carefully considered and the reasons for rejecting each candidate should be non-discriminatory.

 Contract of employment: The contract of employment is the bedrock of the relationship between the employer and the employee.
-While employers have extensive freedom to decide on the terms of an employment contract, all employees must be given five core terms of employment no later than five days after starting work.
-In addition to the five core terms of employment, a written statement containing certain minimum terms and conditions of employment must be given to employees no later than two months after starting work.
+While employers have extensive freedom to decide on the terms of an employment contract, all employees must be given written confirmation of the core terms of employment no later than five days after starting work.
+In addition to the core terms of employment, a written statement containing the remaining terms and conditions of employment must be given to employees no later than one month after starting work.